collapsed-stacks/atheism/questions/717/what-value-is-there-to-joining-any-of-the-recognized-atheist-humanist-organisati.md

 - posted by: [Seti](https://stackexchange.com/users/-1/247-seti) on 2010-12-28
 - score: 2

-<p>The value of joining such organisations is that if they can point to a substantial membership they can assert greater influence on policy.
-Also, an organised response is usually better than a peicemeal one, especially when fighting the highly-organised power of the churches, and these campaigns also cost money. </p>
+The value of joining such organisations is that if they can point to a substantial membership they can assert greater influence on policy.
+Also, an organised response is usually better than a peicemeal one, especially when fighting the highly-organised power of the churches, and these campaigns also cost money.

 ## Answer 807